Chrysler 200C EV

-The Chrysler 200C EV is a plug-in hybrid electric concept car built by the U.S. automaker Chrysler.
+The Chrysler 200C EV was a plug-in hybrid electric concept car built by the U.S. automaker Chrysler.

 Overview

 The vehicle was based on the shortened Chrysler LX platform.

-The rear-wheel-drive sedan includes gasoline engine rated 268 bhp and a 74 bhp electric motor with an electric only range of 40 mi and a combined range of 400 mi.
+The rear-wheel-drive sedan included gasoline engine rated 268 bhp and a 74 bhp electric motor with an electric only range of 40 mi and a combined range of 400 mi.
 P245/45R20 front and rear tires.
-The car has a 0–100 km/h acceleration of approximately 7 seconds, with top speed of over 120 mph.
+The car had a 0–100 km/h acceleration of approximately 7 seconds, with top speed of over 120 mph.

-The interior incorporates uConnect features controlled via a panoramic multimedia touch screen.
-It includes a "teen mode" which warns of erratic driving or going out of a specified range, and limits the maximum speed.
+The interior incorporated uConnect features controlled via a panoramic multimedia touch screen.
+It included a "teen mode" which warned of erratic driving or going out of a specified range, and limited the maximum speed.

 The vehicle was unveiled in 2009 North American International Auto Show.

 Design

 The exterior design was led by Nick Malachowski.
 The interior was designed by Chrysler LLC's Advance Interior Design Studio, led by Ryan Patrick Joyce.
 The vehicle flooring was inspired by a Zen rock garden.